evrastil/crm-converter/README.md

 - run `npm install` in the "converter.js" script folder
 - place `export.xml` and `cenik.xlsx` in the script folder
 - run `node convert.js`
-- article.csv will be created in script folder
+- `article.xlsx` will be created in script folder
-- csv separator is "$" to avoid conflicts with text commas and other special characters